-- Hop on your morning bus from Jerusalem, and head for the coast—Tel Aviv is located on the sunny shores of the Mediterranean Sea.
+- Hop on your bus from Jerusalem, and head for the coast—Tel Aviv is located on the sunny shores of the Mediterranean Sea.

 - Arrive in Tel Aviv and check out Jaffa Port and the Promenade with your Tour Director.

 - Get ready to go out in the nightlife capital of the Middle East.

 - Day 10: Explore Tel Aviv + optional culinary tour

 Hope you’re feeling refreshed after your night out, because this morning you’ll be bopping all over this cosmopolitan port city with a local guide.
 In the afternoon, do your own thing or sample Tel Aviv’s tasty culinary delights on a food tour.

 - Get nautical on a sightseeing tour of Tel Aviv, including a stop in cultural mecca Jaffa Port—said to be one of the oldest ports in the world, and where the titular character from the Biblical tale of Jonah & the Whale set sail from.

 - Waltz through the visually satisfying White City neighborhoods, made up of Bauhaus-style buildings, for all you architecture geeks out there.